 To design, to ship, to build tools that bend AI into something humans can feel.

-Nine years across Intuit, Rocket Lawyer, UMD, and DocOn, spent quietly turning ambiguous product surface area into systems people can rely on.
+Nine years across Intuit, Rocket Lawyer, UMD, and DocOn, spent quietly turning ambiguous product problems into systems people can rely on.
 Lately, I'm most alive inside agentic workflows where design, code, and inference meet.

 Glimpses from earlier work: brand systems, healthcare interfaces, knowledge tools, in-store concepts.